camunda/camunda-docs/howtos/configuration.md

 ## Search by Algolia

-Internal search is handled by an integration with Algolia DocSearch.
+Internal search is handled by an integration with [Algolia DocSearch](https://docsearch.algolia.com/).

 ### Configuration

 Our Algolia API key, app ID, and index name are configured in `./docusaurus.config.js`.

-Configuration of Algolia's index and crawler can be edited at https://crawler.algolia.com/.
+Configuration of Algolia's index and crawler can be edited with the [Algolia Crawler](https://crawler.algolia.com/).

 Currently, the only unique change to our configuration is that we specify multiple `pathsToMatch` to accommodate our multiple docs instances: